 Exams.
-There will be 4 -5 exams, worth 100 points each.
+There will be 6 - 7 exams, worth 100 points each.
 There are NO MAKEUPS for missed exams.
 If you absolutely must be absent on the day a test is scheduled, you may discuss with me the possibility of taking the test early.
 In addition, a two-hour comprehensive final exam worth 100 points will be given at the end of the semester during finals week.

-Final Grading: Your final grade in the course is made up of three components: Homework and Quizzes will each represent 20% of the final course grade, and the exams and final exam will represent 60% of the final course grade.
+Final Grading: Your final grade in the course is made up of three components: Homework and Quizzes will each represent 15% of the final course grade, Attendance and Math Center represent 10%, and the exams and final exam will represent 60% of the final course grade.

-Example: If your homework average is 85, the average of your quizzes is 75 and the average of your three exams and the final is 78, then you would compute your grade as follows:
+Example: If your homework average is 85, the average of your quizzes is 75, your attendance and Math Center grade is 90%, and the average of your three exams and the final is 78, then you would compute your grade as follows: